 - It doesn’t matter if felony vs. misdemeanor, collecting evidence and extensive, advance and immediate preparation, helps criminal defense lawyers.

 Our law office appointment tends to be at least 1 hour long.
 Sometimes it takes several days, especially with cases involving murder or manslaughter charges in NC.

 It is meant to be a thorough discussion of your charges.
 This legal consultation remains strictly confidential and is absolutely free in criminal defense cases at our law office.
 We go into more detail about your case.

 If your criminal charges are in Monroe, North Carolina or some other local jurisdiction like Mooresville or Statesville, in Iredell County, we can help there too.

 And if you’ve Googled, “Criminal defense lawyers near me,” because a loved-one is in jail, as defense attorneys we can immediately visit people accused of crimes, reminding them to remain silent and invoke their 5th Amend Right.

-The longer visit at one of our two convenient Charlotte NC law office locations, also allows our defense attorney team to provide you legal opinions about the case, your legal options, the best-case and worst-case scenarios, and what we can do to help.
+The longer visit at our convenient Charlotte NC law office location, also allows our defense attorney team to provide you legal opinions about the case, your legal options, the best-case and worst-case scenarios, and what we can do to help.

 What do criminal defense lawyers do?